anuragphadke19/anuragphadke19.github.io/about.md

 permalink: /about/
 ---

-A manager by profession and developer by interest
+A manager by profession and developer by interest.
+Contact me for question on RoR & Meteor

 ### Contact me